 Thank you for joining us for LSO Summer Shorts.

-We are delighted to see live music return to LSO St Luke's as LSO musicians and friends come together throughout July and August for a series of chamber-scale concerts.
-These concerts form part of a pilot project for indoor performances, and we look forward to expanding this in the coming weeks.
+We have been delighted to see live music return to LSO St Luke's as LSO musicians and friends have come together throughout July and August for a series of chamber-scale concerts.

 We are very grateful for the bequest of the late Ms Denise Antenen and the generous support of our Technical Partner, Yamaha Professional Audio, which have made this series possible.

-Whether in the hall or online, it is a pleasure to invite you to join us, and I hope you enjoy these performances.
+Whether in the Jerwood Hall or online, it is a pleasure to invite you to join us for the final performances of our Summer Shorts series.
+I hope you enjoy.

 Visit our website for information on how we are ensuring activity at our venue LSO St Luke’s is COVID-19 secure.

 'It has been a privilege to be associated with Yamaha for nearly 20 years now …